-The Environmental Protection Agency says that while no device can completely eliminate air pollutants or be a substitute for clean outdoor air, the best air purifiers can indeed improve respiratory health.
+No device can completely eliminate air pollutants or be a substitute for clean outdoor air, says the Environmental Protection Agency, but the best air purifiers may indeed improve respiratory health.

 "When used along with other best practices recommended by CDC and others," the EPA says, "[air] filtration can be part of a plan to protect people indoors" from COVID-19.

-That's especially true if you suffer from pre-existing conditions like asthma or from chronic allergies.
+That's going to be especially true if you suffer from pre-existing conditions such as asthma or from chronic allergies.
 Air purifiers with HEPA or "HEPA-like" filters will trap most airborne particles, including pet dander and pollen.